 Each temple is unique in its own way and may have a different purpose.
 Some of Taipei’s top temples are Longshan Temple, The Confucius Temple, and Dalongdong Baoan Temple.
 These are very popular amongst tourists and locals.
 Learn about the history of these sites that shape Taiwan’s culture.

 These were the top 12 fun things you must do in Taipei.
 Hopefully, you’ve gotten some insight on what you must see in Taipei and had fun doing so!

 We also have a little something for you!
-If you're interested in a cooking class, use the promo code TAIPEIBEST10 and get a 10% discount on www.cookly.me
+If you’re interested in a cooking class, check out all the options on www.cookly.me.